dart-lang/language/accepted/future-releases/language-versioning/feature-specification.md

 However, not all language changes will permit a clean automatable migration.
 For example, introducing non-nullable types requires _adding_ information that was not explicitly present in the original source: is a variable intended to be nullable or not?
 Static analysis may get us some of the way, but there will always be programs that cannot be analyzed precisely, but where a human programmer would easily see the _meaning_ of the code.
 So, automatic migration tools can at most be a help&mdash;they cannot be a full solution.

-This document specifies an approach to easing the migration of a breaking language change by allowing unmigrated and migrated code to both run in the same program, which allows gradual migration over time while ensuring that a valid program can still run at any stage of the migration.
+This document specifies the chosen approach to easing the migration of a breaking language change by allowing unmigrated and migrated code to both run in the same program, which allows gradual migration over time while ensuring that a valid program can still run at any stage of the migration.

 The end goal is still to have all code migrated to the newest language version.
 This feature is designed to encourage this migration by making migration the easiest path, while still allowing an author to keep some libraries back from being migrated for a while.
 The goal is not to allow code to stay unmigrated indefinitely, only to give authors *reasonable* time to perform the migration, and to migrated a large body of code gradually.